folone/folone.github.com/_site/README.md

 ## My blog ##
-The folder _posts is copyrighted by me, you cannot reuse anything from them without my permission.
+The folder _posts is copyrighted by me, you cannot reuse anything from there without my permission.